grbl/grbl/doc/markdown/change_summary.md

 - Laser mode `$` setting - When enabled, laser mode will move through consecutive G1, G2, and G3 motion commands that have different spindle speed values without stopping.
 A spindle speed of zero will disable the laser without stopping as well.
 However, when spindle states change, like M3 or M5, stops are still enforced.
 	- NOTE: Parking motions are automatically disabled when laser mode is enabled to prevent burning.

+- `G56 P1` and `G56 P0` - When enabled in config.h with Grbl's parking motion, these commands enable and disable, respectively, the parking motion.
+Like all override control commands, these commands are modal and are part of the g-code stream.